2019 Community-Academic Grant Awards

 Denise Pike, Community Health and Social Services Center (CHASS)

-Each year, tens of thousands of Michigan households lose their homes as a result of court-ordered evictions, and Michigan cities have some of the highest eviction rates in the nation.
+The project: Each year, tens of thousands of Michigan households lose their homes as a result of court-ordered evictions, and Michigan cities have some of the highest eviction rates in the nation.
 The goal of this project is to analyze available data to better understand the prevalence, patterns, and causes of evictions in Michigan, and inform decisions by social services, legal services, and policymakers to address the problem, while also contributing to the growing national research literature on the topic.
-The project has three primary aims:

 Robert Goodspeed, U-M Taubman College of Architecture and Urban Planning